-The National SAR has created this Decade of Celebration calendar to list Revolutionary War signature events each year that will be the focus of the NSSAR main celebration.
+The National SAR has created this Decade of the American Revolution calendar to list Revolutionary War signature events each year that will be the focus of the NSSAR main celebration.

 Every State Society and all State Chapters should download the programs for the year and celebrate